 What is GPR?

-Ground Penetrating Radar IS A UWB-based technology that locates objects buried underground.
-It is used to locate buried lines, storage tanks, pipes, crevices, burials, memorials, and conduits as well as to determine the structural integrity of the ground underneath a road or runway.
+Ground Penetrating Radar (GPR) is an Ultra Wide Band (UWB) pulse-based technology that locates objects buried underground.
+It is used to locate underground utilities, underground storage tanks, pipes, crevices, burials, memorials, and conduits.
+Additionally, GPR surveys are used during concrete inspections and utility locating to determine the structural integrity of the ground underneath a road or runway.

-Ground Penetrating Radar surveys are a geophysical method of non-destructive testing that uses high or low frequency radio signals, between 1 to 1000 MHz depending on the scale and conditions of the project, that are transmitted into the ground.
-These signals, or pulses, are reflected back to the receiver by objects located below ground.
+Ground Penetrating Radar surveys are a geophysical method of non-destructive testing that uses high or low-frequency radio signals, between 1 to 1000 MHz depending on the scale and conditions of the project, that are transmitted into the ground.
+These signals, or pulses, are reflected back to the receiver by metallic and non-metallic objects located belowground.
 This information is stored on digital media.
 A radar unit will emit a pulse and receive the reflected signals up to one thousand times per second.